AbolfazlMnf/BugHunter-AI/README.md

 Instead of sending the entire codebase to an LLM, the system:

-1. Processes the uploaded project.
+1. Processes the uploaded project asynchronously.
 2. Splits source files into smaller chunks.
 3. Generates embeddings for the chunks.
-4. Stores the vectors and metadata in Qdrant.
+4. Stores vectors and metadata in Qdrant.
 5. Converts an incident into a query embedding.
 6. Retrieves the most relevant code chunks.
 7. Sends the incident, conversation history, and retrieved code to an LLM.
 8. Returns a structured incident analysis.
-9. Stores the conversation history in Redis.
+9. Stores conversation history in Redis.

+The project also includes a reliable asynchronous processing pipeline with **BullMQ retries, atomic processing locks, temporary-file cleanup, and idempotent vector storage**.

+---

-### Architecture
+## 🏗️ Architecture

 ```text
 User